desertplant/moon-phase-background/README.md

 # Configuration:
 There is an option to get a higher resolution image(8192x5641, default is 5641x3650), it is commented in the code if you want to turn it on.
 You just have to set isbig=true.

+If your display size is different from mine you might have to play around with some settings, (like the text field position).

-Other than that i have added a lot of comments to make the code easy to understand.
+You can customize anything you want, including the background image, the text, anything!
+I have added comments to make the code easy to understand

-It is very short and simple so you can configure anything you want, you can change the background, the configuration the text, anything really.
+It is very short and simple.